canonical/lxd/doc/explanation/clustering.md

         # Example of logging an error, this will appear in LXD's log.
         log_error("Invalid name supplied: ", request.name)

-        return "Invalid name" # Return an error to reject instance placement.
+        fail("Invalid name") # Exit with an error to reject instance placement.

     # Place the instance on the first candidate server provided.
     set_target(candidate_members[0].server_name)